House 4006

 (2) The term of the grant and the criteria used to determine the first year for which the grant may be claimed;

-(3) The number of eligible positions that are subjects of the grant and a description of those positions and the location of those positions;
+(3) The number of eligible positions to be created by the business during the base period and a description of those positions and the location of those positions;

 (4) The amount of the grant;